shishirkallapur/shishirkallapur.github.io/_pages/about.md

 ## ⚕️ CS5180: Enhancing Bipedal Robot Locomotion Using Reinforcement Learning with Reference Signal Integration
 [GitHub Repo](https://github.com/shishirkallapur/CS5180-RLBipedRobotLocomotion)
 This is our final project for CS5180 Spring 2024 under Professor Lawson L.S Wong.
-To add more details
+The goal of this project is to enable the successful navigation of a bipedal robot in a custom environment by seamlessly integrating control systems architecture and reinforcement learning (RL) techniques.

 ## ⚕️ CS5010: Image Processor
 [GitHub Repo](https://github.com/shishirkallapur/CS5010-Image_Processor)